 The most important step in product customization: thinking.

-Companies typically view product customization – or as we like to call it, mass customization – as something that’s difficult, complicated, and only accessible to giant brands like Nike or Suit Supply.
+Companies typically view product customization as something that’s difficult, complicated, and only accessible to giant brands like Nike or Suit Supply.
 But that perception is wrong.
-Mass customization can actually be done profitably at a small scale without huge upfront capital investments, if you understand the roadmap to implementation.
+Product customization can actually be done profitably at a small scale without huge upfront capital investments, if you understand the roadmap to implementation.

 Moreover, if the novel coronavirus has made one thing abundantly clear, it’s that the fashion, footwear, apparel, and accessories industries have to change their business model if they want to thrive in the future.
 But you don’t need to be a shaman reading the entrails of a yak to have seen the signs even before the virus hit.
 Building up huge seasonal inventories and hoping that they’ll sell through is a terribly risky way to make money, even if COVID-19 doesn’t bankrupt or temporarily shutter your retail partners.